sachinyadav3496/SuperSecureChatApplication/README.md

 # Super Secure Chat Application using Raspberry Pi

-**In this project, you and a partner are developing a super secure communication1 system using Raspberry Pi microcontroller kits to build custom terminals to communicate with each other.
+**In this project,  we are developing a super secure communication system using Raspberry Pi microcontroller kits to build custom terminals to communicate with each other.
 The communication is peer-to-peer between the Raspberry Pi peers, but they communicate with the server to log into the system and to get information.
 Once the communication between Pi